 Finally, Figure \ref{fig:compcorrs} speaks to the idea in \cite{kentmen2017anti} that perceived threats are linked to attitudes about immigration and the EU.
 We find that the three meaningful threats are all negatively correlated with support for both immigration and the EU, though the correlations with the former are weak.

 We present the technical specification of IRT-M in the next section, but before doing so it is worth highlighting one more difference between IRT-M and unconstrained IRT models that is more technical in nature.
-In an unconstrained IRT model, identification and scaling of the latent dimensions occurs via the use of exogenous information relating to data units.
+In an unconstrained IRT model, identification and scaling of the latent dimensions occurs via the use of exogenous information relating to units in the data.
 For example, ideological ideal points might be taken as given for a small number of legislators.
-In IRT-M, the constraint matrix both directly allows for model identification and indirectly scales the latent dimensions.
+In IRT-M, the constraints both directly allow for model identification and indirectly scale the latent dimensions.
 The latter occurs automatically in the course of running the model via the creation of anchor points.
-Anchor points are artificial data units that possess extreme values along the latent dimensions.
-The constraint matrix characterizes behavior consistent with extreme values: if someone has a positive response to every choice coded as $1$ and a negative response to every choice coded as $-1$ in the constraint matrix for some latent dimension, then it is impossible for a person to show up as more extreme along that latent dimension in the data at hand.
+Anchor points are artificial units that possess extreme positions along the latent dimensions.
+The constraints characterize behavior consistent with extreme values: if someone has a positive response to every item coded as $1$ and a negative response to every item coded as $-1$ for some latent dimension, then it is impossible for a person to show up as more extreme along that latent dimension in the data at hand.
 Accordingly, the extreme anchor points we construct serve as reference points for the bounds of the space spanned by the latent dimensions.
-Other, real, data units are measured relative to those anchor points, aiding in interpretation of their values along each latent dimension.
-No exogenous information is needed: all required information arises from the pre-analysis step of coding the constraint matrix and is theoretically rather than empirically driven.
+Other, real, units are measured relative to those anchor points, aiding in interpretation of their values along each latent dimension.
+No exogenous information relating to the units is needed: all required information arises from the pre-analysis step of coding the constraints, and so relates only to the items used by IRT-M to compute latent positions and is theoretically rather than empirically driven.
 Anchor points are automatically removed prior to output.